Featured Post

 Hi, my name is Alex, I’ve been an IT security professional since 2007 and I’ve recently entered the start-up world with my project bughuntr.io.
 In putting together this project, security has been a primary concern for me.
 This is both due to my background and the nature of the project, being a training platform for security professionals and enthusiasts alike.
 In my security career, I’ve been hired to assess countless web applications, cloud environments and computer networks for security vulnerabilities.
 In these assessments, it is always clear when security is ‘bolted on’ as a compliance requirement before releasing a product, or added at a later date in response to an incident.
 Start-ups have a rare opportunity to ‘bake’ security in at the start of a project, but this is often seen as an expensive endeavor.
 In this post, I aim to ease that fear and provide practical (and cheap) advice for start-ups who want to release a more secure product right from the start.

-Bugcrowd Big Bugs: BitBucket Pipelines Kata Containers Build Container Escape
+BitBucket Pipelines Kata Containers Virtual Machine Escape

-Within the project, Researcher Alex Chapman (axjchapman) identified a vulnerability in Kata Containers which could allow processes running in the Kata VM to write to supposedly read-only volume mounts.
-Exploiting this vulnerability allowed a malicious build job to write semi-controlled data to arbitrary files on the host system as the root user.
+Atlassian ran a project on Bugcrowd looking for bugs in their proposed implementation of Kata Containers within the BitBucket Pipelines CI/CD environment.
+Whilst participating in this project, I identified a vulnerability in Kata Containers which could allow processes running in the Kata VM to write to supposedly read-only volume mounts.
+This vulnerability was fixed by the Kata Containers team and assigned CVE-2020-28914.
+Within the project Pipelines environment exploiting this vulnerability allowed a malicious build job to write semi-controlled data to arbitrary files on the host system as the root user.

 Daily Swig - Container security: Privilege escalation bug patched in Docker Engine